ali-ap/kudejen/README.md

 # kudejen

-This application simple application which serves a gRPC server that interacts with a running kubernetes cluster.
-As of now the gRPC server provides a simple API for provisioning postgres databases, allowing clients to perform CRUD (Create, Read, Update, Delete) operations.
+This simple application is a gRPC server that interacts with a running Kubernetes cluster.
+Currently, the gRPC server provides a simple API for provisioning Postgres databases, allowing clients to perform CRUD (Create, Read, Update, Delete) operations.
 This setup leverages a running Kubernetes.

+## Contributing
+**Having spent about 3–4 hours on this project, I am sure several more functionalities such as having a database, caching, scaling the database, user management, logging, and enhanced security measures like role-based access control (RBAC), more tests, integration test, better input validation and so on can be added with more time.
+Please let us know if there is a certain feature or functionality you want to be included.
+We welcome pull requests.
+If you have any comments or improvement requests, please let me know, and I will make the changes as soon as possible.**

 ## Installation

-there is already a Makefile containing all the necessary commands.
+There is already a Makefile containing all the necessary commands.

 ## Makefile